No Matter Who Wins the Syrian Civil War, Israel Loses

 Lapid in particular has actively pursued the issue, raising it during a meeting with U.S. lawmakers in Washington and delivering a speech before the Knesset on the topic.
 “Anyone with an understanding of the Middle East knows that Israel will never return the Golan Heights to Assad, a mass murderer whose partners, Iran and Hezbollah, are sworn to our destruction,” he told me.
 “Recognition of Israeli sovereignty is historically just, strategically smart, and will allow the world to extract a price from Assad for his despicable behavior without putting boots on the ground in Syria.”

-The Trump administration is clearly signaling that it has no appetite for recognizing Israel’s hold over the Golan in the near-term.
-National Security Advisor John Bolton said last week that there was “no discussion” of the topic within the administration, and “there’s no change in the U.S. position for now.”
-A proposal put forth by Florida’s Republican Rep. Ron DeSantis over the summer to recognize the Golan as Israeli territory was similarly scuttled by Republican House leadership.
+The Trump administration is clearly signaling that it has no appetite for recognizing Israel’s hold over the Golan in the near term.
+National-Security Adviser John Bolton said last week that there was “no discussion” of the topic within the administration, and “there’s no change in the U.S. position for now.”
+A proposal put forth by Republican Representative Ron DeSantis of Florida over the summer to recognize the Golan as Israeli territory was similarly scuttled by Republican House leadership.
 But proponents of the idea, buoyed by Trump’s recognition last year of Jerusalem as Israel’s capital, plan to continue pushing the subject, and hope to make progress after the midterm elections.

 As these political and military dramas play out, there is little question about a fundamental fact—Iran and its allies are poised to challenge Israel on multiple fronts in the years ahead.
 In Lebanon and Syria, Hezbollah boasts more fighters and better weapons than at any point in its history.
-Earlier this year, in the Gaza Strip, Hamas and Israel engaged in a series of tit-for-tat clashes for months before a ceasefire took hold.
+Earlier this year, in the Gaza Strip, Hamas and Israel engaged in a series of tit-for-tat clashes for months before a cease-fire took hold.
 And in Iran, there is a growing risk that the Islamic Republic could restart its nuclear program following the Trump administration’s decision to reimpose sanctions on the country.

 “The goal is to encircle Israel with these proxies that could enmesh it in a series of open-ended, low-level conflicts that make life there unbearable,” Michael Eisenstadt a former U.S. army officer who is currently a fellow at the Washington Institute for Near East Policy, told me.
 “The idea is to set in motion a long-term process of decline.”